 AWS Pricing Calculator

 The AWS Pricing Calculator is a tool that allows users to estimate the costs of using various AWS services.
-It allows users to input information about their anticipated usage of each service and provides an estimated cost.
+The tool allows users to input information about their anticipated usage of each service and provides an estimated cost.

 With AWS Pricing Calculator, users can: